All the latest views and news here

 Foundation is used in a similar respect for matter information and whilst these may seem like quite dry subjects, the abilities that this provides the firm around secure and efficient workflows on the document side and major analytics on the matter side are truly exceptional.

 The culmination of these two products will hopefully be a new search tool, developed to allow a lawyer to easily see matter information, financials and documents.
-This is something which is not currently as easily achieved as one may assume.
+This is something that is not as easily achieved as one may assume.

 Areas of Focus